-Small mammals were captured using 33 cm collapsible and non-collapsible

-Sherman live traps (Sherman 1941).
-Each 90 x 90 meter agroforest treatment block (5 per site) was fitted with a 75 meter square trapping grid that was buffered 7.5 meters from the edges of each plot (Fig. 6).
-Each grid consisted of 36 traps spaced 15 meters apart, which covered 5,625 square meters in each block.
+Small mammals were captured using 33-cm collapsible and non-collapsible Sherman live traps (Sherman 1941).
+Each 90 x 90-meter agroforest treatment block (5 per site) was fitted with a 75 meter square trapping grid that was buffered 7.5 meters from the edges of each plot (Fig. 6).
+Each grid consisted of 36 traps spaced 15 meters apart, and covered 5,625 square meters in each block.
 Trapping sessions were conducted once per season (February, April, June-July, October-November) for 5 consecutive days, equaling 900 trap nights per season per site, yielding a total of 4 trapping sessions and 3,600 trap nights per year at each site.
-Each trap was baited with dry rolled oats and, in the cold winter months, supplied with a small piece of cotton to aid the captured animal in heat retention.
-Oats, as opposed to peanut butter, were used as bait in an effort to reduce fire ant (Solenopsis invicta) induced mortality of trapped individuals (Dueser and Shugart 1978).
+Each trap was baited with dry rolled oats and, in the cold winter months, supplied with a small piece of cotton to aid any captured animal in heat retention.
+Oats, as opposed to peanut butter, were used as bait in an effort to reduce mortality of trapped individuals by fire ant (Solenopsis invicta) (Dueser and Shugart 1978).
 Traps were checked each morning beginning at daybreak.
-In order to reduce mortality (heat or predation by fire ants) in the hot summer months, all traps were sequentially closed each morning and reset and re-baited the evening of the same day.
+In order to reduce mortality (heat or predation by fire ants) in the hot summer months, all traps were closed each morning and reset and re-baited the evening of the same day.

 Several parameters were recorded for each captured individual.
 Each individual was identified to species, with the exception of Peromyscus spp. and Reithrodontomys spp. which were identified to genus, using defining body characteristics (i.e. pelage).
 Each individual was placed in a Ziploc bag and weighed to the nearest gram using a Pesola spring scale.
 Sex was determined based on urogenital distance and the presence/absence of gonads.
-Age class, classified as either an adult or juvenile, was determined based on weight (Sealander and Heidt 1990).
-Monel, self-piercing, metal ear tags were used to uniquely identify (mark) each captured individual.
+Age class, either adult or juvenile, was determined based on weight (Sealander and Heidt 1990).
+Monel self-piercing metal ear tags were used to uniquely mark each captured individual.
 All individuals were released at the site of capture.

-Figure 6.
+Figure 5.
 Small mammal trapping grid spacing and arrangement within 90 x 90 meter plots.